Voxelum/x-minecraft-launcher/Release/Sprint3.report.md

 Stories completed:

-As a player, I want to be able to access/download mods / resource packs / maps from curseforge.
+As a player, I want to be able to access/download mods curseforge.

 As a player from China, I want to to view the wiki from mcmod.cn.